IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

 External Tools for Files
 ^^^^^^^^^^^^^^^^^^^^^^^^

-:download:`fabulousFileTool.json <../_static/installation/files/root/external-tools/fabulousFileTool.json>` is a file level explore tool that operates on tabular files:
+:download:`fabulousFileTool.json <../_static/installation/files/root/external-tools/fabulousFileTool.json>` is a file level both an "explore" tool and a "preview" tool that operates on tabular files:

 .. literalinclude:: ../_static/installation/files/root/external-tools/fabulousFileTool.json